 International Health Organizations (IHOs): The history for the future network

-Following the award of an AHRC Research Networks Grant the organisers of the 'International Health Organizations (IHOs): The history for the future network' will be convening a third meeting at Shanghai University between 21 to 24 April 2016.
+Following the award of a Wellcome Trust Seed Award, the organisers of the 'International Health Organizations (IHOs): The history for the future network' will be convening a fourth meeting at Shanghai University on 26-28 May 2017.

 Objectives of the network

 - To connect those researching all aspects of the history of IHOs

 - To stimulate new work in the field

 - To grow relationships between historians and those involved in working in or with today’s IHOs in order to encourage the exchange of ideas and perspectives

 Details of the three previous meetings can be found here: